Markets in Financial Instruments Directive II

 From 3 January we won’t be able to process any trades for equities, investments trusts or ETFs unless we have certain unique identifiers.
 These identifiers apply for the buyer/seller and the person who makes the investment decision on an investment transaction.

-Please note that although European Securities Markets Authority (ESMA) has delayed this requirement by 6 months, we’ll still require the LEI.
+Please note that although European Securities Markets Authority (ESMA) has delayed this requirement by six months, we’ll still require the LEI.

 If you transact with us on a discretionary mandate on behalf of your clients on these listed securities, we’ll have written to you to ask for your LEI.
 This could be your firm, branch, or network adviser’s LEI.

 We’ll have also written to you to provide details of your clients who buy and sell these listed securities.
-This will be their Natural Persons Unique Identifier (NPUI) which will involve capturing their nationality (including both where dual nationality exists) and the country of nationalities additional unique identifier such as their National Insurance number, passport number or their LEI if they aren’t a private individual.
+This will be their NPUI which will involve capturing their nationality (including both where dual nationality exists) and the country of nationalities additional unique identifier such as their National Insurance number, passport number or their LEI if they aren’t a private individual.